lexrobotics-pb/2016-8379/README.txt

 > Give a brief description of the class.
 Include:
   > Function of class
   > General framework, methods involved if applicable
+> Add comments if appropriate
+  > In general, each method should have comments specifying parameters and return value, as well as method use

 # EDITING A CLASS
+> Change the date of last edit
 > Before editing, consult contibutor

+# USING GITHUB
+> In general, the VCS in Android Studio is a useful tool
+> Always pull before making any edits
+> Give descriptive commit messages
+> Read through merge messages before making decisions, don't overwrite other people's hardwork

 # TROUBLESHOOTING
   # Code